RN2D-Project/BootCamp_Project/README.md

 # __BootCamp_Project__

 ## __Overview:__
-Originally - The group identified YouTube videos with 6000 records to perform the analysis and use machine learning to understand which feature contributes the most to make the video trending.
+The group identified Heart Disease Risk Disease 4238 records to perform the analysis and use machine learning to predict the heart  disease risk in next 10 years for female population of dataset.
 It was found that the data was poorly correlated and the accuracy score was very low.
 Hence, the group switched the project to a different dataset (Heart Disease).

 In this current dataset which is related to Heart Disease, our  objective is to identify the the weightage for each feature i.e. preexisting condition, medication, age group and other parameters to predict whether a patient is at heart disease risk or not.